alhazmy13/aws-serverless-skeleton/README.md

 pip install -r requirements-dev.txt
 ```

-Make sure the dynamoDb-local is ruining on your device:
+Make sure all the services are ruining on your device:

 ```
 npm run start